AlexCourtney18/brewers-roster/README.md

 *Note - it is important to confirm you are in the root of the application before using the npm install command to ensure all dependencies are installed correctly.
 The website functions in your local web browser.

 ## Usage
 Once the application is installed, open the project in your preferred code editor.
-To start the application, run the following commands in two separate terminals.
+To start the application, run the following commands **in two separate terminals**.
 ```
 npm run serve
 ```